 What is a Bike Hash?

-A bike hash, or bash as it is sometimes known, is a when a group of mountain bikers get together to follow a paper trail that has been previously set by the ‘hare’ (the trail setter for the day).
-The hare is ultimately responsible for plotting out a new and exciting route so, as different people volunteer for the role of the hare, you can expect to explore new trails and take on fresh challenges each and every ride!
+A bike hash, or “bash” as it is sometimes known, is when a group of mountain bikers get together to follow a paper trail that has been previously set by the ‘hare’ (the trail setter for the day).
+The hare is ultimately responsible for plotting out a new and exciting route.
+As different people volunteer for the role of the hare, you can expect new trails and take on fresh challenges each and every ride!

 It all sounds pretty straight forward, right?
 Don’t be fooled!
 There’s a reason you need a sense of humour to take part in a Bike Hash!
 The hare’s job is also to keep things interesting by laying false trails (falsies) – for no reason other than to spice things up and level the playing field for all levels of riders.
 Other markers that the hare might leave on the trail include a backtrack, a shortcut, or a turn which will be indicated with paper, chalk, or string.

 The trail terrain can be varied including everything from hill-climbs, technical sections, singletrack, roads, pathways and even a bit of more challenging downhill.
 If the idea of downhill makes you nervous, don’t be, the hare must stick to the rule that everything must be rideable, but you can use it as a chance to push your limits and improve your riding!

 Really, all you need is a little bit of pedalling fitness.
 A hash will generally last 2 hours and cover a distance of roughly 20km.
 Once the trail has been completed, you can happily relax with a pint in hand, crack a few jokes and even join in singing some of the club songs (no one cares if you get the words wrong).